 As mentioned above, the invention of the AAD is recognized as the most important of these safety innovations in skydiving history.
 An AAD (automatic activation device), is a small device which monitors air pressure and speed and when things are not going to plan (you don’t have a parachute open at a certain altitude), this device will immediately release the reserve parachute.
 Having an AAD means that it is not possible for anyone to not impact the ground without a parachute.

 Skydiving tandem instructors have to be put through intensive training before getting qualified.
 In Switzerland the regulations are high and Skydive Interlaken is an official member of the Swiss Skydive Federation.

 4. The Helicopter

-Just like Skydiving, helicopter flying is extremely safe!
-Especially in Switzerland where standards are high and the pilots are arguably the best in the world.
-This is due to the amount of hours they fly, in and around obstacles with long lines collecting supplies, grass and even sometimes cows!
-It takes a lot of hours of practice to be able to do this type of work and Swiss Helicopter pilots do this on a daily basis.
+Helicopter flying is extremely safe, especially in Switzerland.
+This is due to the amount of hours pilots fly, in and around obstacles with long lines collecting supplies, grass and even sometimes cows!

-Being part of the Swiss Skydive Federation means we have certain standards to keep up with and are audited regularly.
+Skydive Interlaken is part of the Swiss Skydive Federation which means we have certain standards to keep up with and are audited regularly.
 We believe this is important for the safety of both our instructors and passengers.
 If you want to know more about the Swiss Federation you can check out their website here.